Pushed to the Edge of Survival

 Marcus smiled and said, “Trade you.
 You can sleep with the snore monster.”

 Kim’s statement angered Calvin.
-“Do you understand how much this trip is costing me?!”
-He asked in a raised voice.
+“Do you understand how much this trip is costing me?!” he asked in a raised voice.
 “You’ve got to appreciate what you have and how much things cost.
-Now, unpack and let’s get some lunch.
+Now, unpack, and let’s get some lunch.
 And.
 And!
 Stop that ‘totally’ and ‘like’ talk.
-No more winey voice from you.
+I do not want to hear that whiny voice anymore.
 It’s annoying.”

 Kim walked back to her room, knowing she had upset her father.
 She carefully unpacked into the small amount of storage space.
 Hmm.
 I could bring a boy to my cabin.
 My brother’s room is only five doors down.
-If we were quiet, it might work.
-The thought made her giggle to herself.
+But if we were quiet, it might work.
+The thought made her giggle.

-Kim had a boyfriend she met at school.
-Brian stood 6’1”.
+Kim had a boyfriend she’d met at school.
+Brian stood six-feet-one.
 He always looked great, was smart, and had a great attitude.
 Kim loved to hear him laugh, and they made a cute couple.
-She told all of her friends they were exclusive but, much to her dismay, they did not do much together outside of school.
+She told her friends they were exclusive, but they did little together outside of school.

-Seventeen-year-old Kim changed her outfit and looked into the mirror.
-She stood 5’8”, was trim and athletic with flawless light bronze skin.
-She had adorable ears; flush cheeks, brown twinkling eyes with jet-black straight hair.
-Plus, a perfect nose, well-defined butt, busty chest, long shapely legs and immaculate nails.
-Kim was a combination of the best features of her African, Spanish, Jamaican, and Cuban heritage.
-She always took care to look her best and lived for the daily compliments she received.
+Kim changed her outfit and looked into the mirror.
+She stood five-feet-eight, was trim and athletic with flawless light bronze skin.
+She had adorable ears, sharply defined cheeks, twinkling brown eyes with jet-black straight hair.
+Plus, a perfect nose, well-defined butt, busty chest, long shapely legs, and immaculate nails.
+Kim was a perfect combination of her Tanzanian, Spanish, Jamaican, and Cuban heritage.
+She always took care to look her best and lived for the compliments she often received.

 Kim expertly applied her makeup and looked into the mirror.
-She often compared herself to the actress Jennifer Hudson, considering Jennifer to be her alter ego.
+She often compared herself to the actress Jennifer Hudson, whom she considered her alter ego.
 Her good looks intimidated boys, and she relished the power of her beauty.

 Kim looked straight into the mirror and gave her reflection a confident smile.
 She performed one last check on her hair before starting her mirror routine.
 “I’m hot, I look great, and I’m everything you want!”
-Kim spoke out loud confidently to her reflection, formed her lips into a kiss, turned her head, then quickly turned back to see her own smile.
-Her family would tease her every time they caught her doing this routine, but she ignored their teasing because she felt the routine was an important key to her success.
+Kim spoke out confidently to her reflection, formed her lips into a kiss, turned her head, then spun back to see her smile.
+Her family would tease her every time they caught her doing this routine, but she ignored their teasing because she felt it was an essential key to her success.